tye-exe/EasyConfigurations/README.md

 ___
 ### Registering the created configurations:
 Before being able to use any lang or configs, you'd first need to register them.
-This is very simple:
+This is simple:

 ```java
 import me.tye.easyconfigs.EasyConfigurations;